-A summer field program was undertaken during August and September 2024 to conduct staking within the Seahorse Project permit boundaries and to sample in the vicinity of the main Seahorse Project target.
+A field program was undertaken during August and September 2024 to conduct staking within the Seahorse Project prospecting permit boundaries and to sample in the vicinity of the main Seahorse Project geophysical target.
+General reconnaissance work to aid future work program planning was also carried out.
 The program included collection of a mini bulk sample from the beach sands for caustic fusion analysis for potential recovery of additional diamonds.
-In addition, general reconnaissance work to aid future work program planning was also carried out.
-Samples have been submitted to SRC for analysis and the Company will report further details once they are available.